Muhammad-Noraeii/Muhammad-Noraeii/README.md

 - **C#**
 - **Java Script**

+---

+## 💻 Projects I'm Working On:
+- **[WikiPedia Tool](https://github.com/Muhammad-Noraeii/WikipediaTool)** – WikipediaTool is a command-line interface (CLI) tool for searching, viewing, and saving Wikipedia articles.
+It allows you to fetch article summaries, links, and full articles, with options to export them as PDF files.
+- **[CryptoBase](https://github.com/Muhammad-Noraeii/CryptoBase)** – Encrypt & Decrypt texts easily with Base64.
+- **[CSS Button Generator](https://github.com/Muhammad-Noraeii/CSS-Button-Generator)** – CSS Button Generator is a user-friendly tool for creating customizable CSS buttons, allowing users to adjust appearance and hover effects, and generate CSS code easily.

+---
 ## 📚 Always looking for exciting projects to learn from and collaborate on.

 ## ✨ Goal: